Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 - Shave off the gobo skin with the back of the knife.
 Don’t peel the gobo with a peeler to keep the earthy flavor and fragrance.
 Then make a “cross” slit on tip of the gobo as you see in the picture below.

-- Make a lengthwise cross-shape incision about 1 ½ inch deep at one end.
+- Make a lengthwise cross-shape incision about 1 ½ inch (3.8 cm) deep at one end.
 Shave from that end as if you were sharpening a pencil with a knife while constantly rotating with the other hand.
-Soak in the water to prevent from changing color.
+Soak in the water to prevent it from changing color.

 - Cut the carrot in half lengthwise and cut diagonally into thin slices.
 Then cut the slices into julienned or smaller pieces.